-2017 4th of July Fireworks & Celebrations
+2018 4th of July Fireworks & Celebrations

 San Mateo:

-Tuesday, July 4 10:00am-3:00pm.
-“Stars, Stripes and SMILES!”
-Begins at 10:00 am with a parade at Lexington Avenue in San Mateo.
+Wednesday, July 4 10:00am-3:00pm.
+“You Are Only A Kid Twice” Begins at 10:00 am with a parade at Lexington Avenue in San Mateo.
 Then from 11am-2:00pm at the Highlands Recreation Center parking lot at 1851 Lexington, enjoy midway games, family games, shooting gallery, archery, three-legged race, potato sack race, water balloon toss, shaved ice & cotton candy and food booths!
 No Fireworks.
 Get More Info

 *San Pablo: Fireworks!